LazyCodex

 rules

-Automatic project instructions injected from AGENTS, rules, and instruction files.
+Project instructions automatically injected from CONTEXT, rules, and instruction files.

 Codex Rules is automatic.
-It injects static project instructions at the start of every session and on each prompt, plus file-specific rules after edits.
-No command to run — enable the plugin and your repo conventions follow Codex everywhere.
+It injects static project instructions at session start and on each prompt, then injects file-specific matching rules after edits.
+There is no command to run.
+Turn on the plugin, and the repository conventions follow Codex everywhere.

 • Static project instructions on SessionStart and UserPromptSubmit.